Azure/azure-docs-powershell-azuread/Azure AD Cmdlets/AzureAD/v2-preview/Get-AzureADContactDirectReport.md

 PS C:\> Get-AzureADContactDirectReport -ObjectId $Contact.ObjectId
 ```

-The first command gets a contact by using the Get-AzureADContact (./Get-AzureADContact.md)cmdlet, and then stores it in the $Contact variable.
+The first command gets a contact by using the [Get-AzureADContact](./Get-AzureADContact.md) cmdlet, and then stores it in the $Contact variable.

 The second command gets the direct reports for $Contact.

 ## PARAMETERS

 ### -All
 If true, return all direct reports.
 If false, return the number of objects specified by the Top parameter

 ```yaml
 Type: Boolean